 - Do you have crowns on some of the teeth that are visible?
 Crowns will not whiten, but your natural teeth will.
 So, if your teeth match before whitening, they won’t match after whitening.
 If they don’t match now, it’s unlikely that whitening will make them match.
 Instead, you may want to think about replacing some of the crowns.
 We can talk about this with you, and help you consider the pros and cons.

 Note: every person has a different concept of an ideal tooth color, and all teeth have a different intrinsic color.
 Every person’s degree of tooth whitening will vary, so it is very difficult if not impossible to accurately predict results.

-If you have questions about professionally whitening your teeth call our office at (708) 448-3323 to schedule a consultation.
+If you have questions about professional teeth whitening in Palos Heights call our office at (708) 448-3323 to schedule a consultation.